ashcasmir/kind-parsley/src/pages/index.md

         image_alt: Feature 2 placeholder image
         media_position: left
         media_width: sixty
-      - title: Improve your health today and lower your Medical cost tomorrow
+      - title: Improve your Health today and lower your Medical cost tomorrow!
         content: >-
           With YourGoal you will be more productive and organized.
 Overcome procrastination and achieve your goals.